 Most performers do not become ‘stars’

 Although the pornography industry commonly refers to all performers as ‘porn stars’ this term is misleading.
 In reality only a tiny minority of performers reach ‘star’ status.

-(Deuze, 2006)(Ross, 2009)(Ross, 2009, p.
-2)(de Peuter, 2011, p.
-418)For those who do the experience can be very positive –Vivid Entertainment’s small stable of stars get good income, ‘some kind of job security; a guarantee of exactly what they will do and with whom; and heavy promotion by Vivid’s powerful publicity machine’ (The Economist, 1999, p.
-56).
-This can lead to other opportunities: for Sunrise Adams, for example, this meant ‘modeling Pony clothes, being in Grind, the skateboarding movie, and stuff like that’ (Adams, quoted in Cavuto, 2003).
+This is true across the Creative Industries generally (Deuze, 2006).
+Researchers have coined the term ‘precarious labor’ to describe the experience of working in any of the creative industries (Ross, 2009).
+Andrew Ross points out that it is no longer possible for young people entering the workplace to hope for ‘a fixed pattern of employment’ across their lifetimes and that ‘job security’ is increasingly unusual (Ross, 2009, p.
+2).
+Researchers on the creative industries have noted the ‘Creativity hype’, which celebrates the pleasures of working in these industries, but also ‘to ignore or, conversely, sugarcoat the precarious employment situations prevalent in the sectors it champions’ (de Peuter, 2011, p.
+418).

+For the small minority of performers who do reach star status the experience can be positive.(The Economist, 1999, p.
+56)(Adams, quoted in Cavuto, 2003).

 But the vast majority of performers in pornography do not typically make a lot of money out of it (Simonton & Smith, 2004): ‘annual incomes generated … typically approximate middle-class earnings’.
 At the professional level, ‘actresses receive between $300 [for masturbation or girl on girl] and $1000 [for anal sex or double penetrations] for an individual scene’ (Abbott, 2010, p.
 50).

 Those performers who do not become stars are also likely to find themselves with little creative input into the final product.
-Vivid’s stars may have a say over who they will perform with and what they will do, but the average performer in the pornography industry has less leverage and fewer options if they want to work (Amis, 2001).
+The industry’s biggest stars may have a say over who they will perform with and what they will do, but the average performer in the pornography industry has less leverage and fewer options if they want to work (Amis, 2001).

 In this pornography is much like other Creative Industries.
 Performing is one of the most difficult professions in which to succeed.
 A very small number of actors become stars but the vast majority, if they work at all, make money as ‘supporting artists’ or extras: the ‘least powerful’ people in the film and television industry (Johnson, 2009).
 These performers can expect little respect: they are often treated like objects, their bodies discussed as though they are not there: